 First off, what I love most is that this is the first time I’ve seen a bank link their incentive program to a “savings rate,” which as you probably know, is one of the most important factors in calculating your time to financial independence!

-**By the way… I’m not getting compensated to write this post, or to recommend any HMBradley services.
+**By the way… I’m not getting compensated to write this HM Bradley review, or to recommend any HMBradley services.
 I’m just sharing cool info that I come across.
 In fact, I learned about this bank from a random guy I met surfing who works there!**

 First, I’ll explain how the bank works and how the savings rate is calculated.
 Then I’ll talk about some good use case scenarios to take advantage of the 3% interest on your cash.

 I spent some time on the HMB website (and I even signed up for an account to start playing around).
-There are no monthly fees, no account minimum, and no min/max number of transactions.
-They don’t have seperate “savings” and “checking” accounts… It’s all the same stuff just bundled into 1 single account.
+The savings account has no monthly fees, no account minimum, and no min/max number of transactions.
+They don’t have separate “savings” and “checking” accounts… It’s all the same stuff just bundled into 1 single account.

 Here’s the fee schedule from their user agreement: